 Tell your veterinarian if your pet has had seizures or if the pet is pregnant or lactating.

-Give this medication exactly as directed by your veterinarian.
-Give all of the medication your veterinarian has prescribed.
+The usual dose of Baytril Otic (based on pet's weight) is 5-15 drops in the ear 2 times a day for up to 14 days.
+Thoroughly clean and dry the ear before treatment.
+Shake well before use.
+Always follow the dosage instructions provided by your veterinarian.
+Do not use Baytril Otic in any pet other than the pet for whom it was prescribed.
 Symptoms may start to improve before the infection is completely treated.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 Store Baytril Otic between 40-77°F. Store in an upright position.
 Keep this medication away from children and pets.

 Give the missed dose as soon as you remember.
 However, if it is almost time for the next dose, skip the dose missed and give only the next regularly scheduled dose.
 Do not give a double dose of the medication.

 Seek emergency veterinary medical treatment.
 Symptoms of overdose may include loss of appetite, vomiting, diarrhea, hearing loss, loss of balance or increased redness of the ear.